databrary/design/ridir-16/narrative.md

 To encourage immediate uploading, Databrary provides a complete set of controls so that researchers can restrict access to their own labs or to other users of their choosing prior to sharing.
 Datasets can be shared with the broader research community at a later point when data collection and ancillary materials are complete, whenever the contributor is comfortable sharing, or when journals or funders require it.

-Active-curation poses no new burdens on researcher’s time beyond current practices while offering significant benefits.
+Active-curation poses few new burdens on researcher’s time beyond current practices while offering significant benefits.
 In effect, Databrary acts as a researcher’s personal lab file server and cloud storage, enabling web-based sharing among research teams and ensuring secure off-site backup.

 <!-- Add section about community outreach?-->

 #### Remaining barriers this project will overcome

-Despite Databrary’s substantial advances in a short period of time, barriers to widespread video data sharing remain.
+Despite Databrary’s substantial successes around videos themselves, barriers to widespread, flexible use and sharing of coding files remain.
-Most pressing are the difficulties associated with sharing, finding, understanding, retrieving, and building upon other researchers’ tags.
+Most pressing are the difficulties associated with converting, sharing, understanding, retrieving, and building upon existing coding files.
 So, we will enhance Databrary to allow the information contained in coding files and manuals to be uploaded, integrated with, visualized, shared, and downloaded from the library.
 This will enable new, integrative, multidisciplinary research that is at present difficult, time consuming, and prohibitively expensive to conduct.
+It will also lower the barriers to researchers making the most out of their own coding files, providing more flexibility for moving between the various coding and analysis tools.
 We describe implementation details in the next section.

 ### Implementation Plan